lketchersid/clarity-smartcontracts/README.md

 -- cancelled
 - Once a task is completed or cancelled it should not be able to be acted upon

+Files
-Smart Contract: contracts/TaskStatus.clar
+- Smart Contract: contracts/TaskStatus.clar
-Test: test/taskstatus.ts
+- Test: test/taskstatus.ts

 ## Workflow tasks with status and timestamps from STX Blockchain

  In Progress

+Files
-Smart Contract: contracts/TaskStatusWTimeStamps.clar
+- Smart Contract: contracts/TaskStatusWTimeStamps.clar
-Test: test/taskstatuswtimestamps.ts
+- Test: test/taskstatuswtimestamps.ts

 ## Author